Building a Strong Foundation: The Role of Data Architecture in Effective Data Management

 The Zachman Framework for Enterprise Architecture offers a structured approach to understanding the complex relationships within an enterprise.
 It organizes architectural artifacts across six perspectives (roles) and six aspects (focus areas), based on the 5Ws and H (who, what, where, when, why, and how).
 This framework is instrumental in aligning business goals with IT strategies, ensuring that data architecture supports overall organizational objectives.

-While TOGAF, DAMA-DMBOK 2, and the Zachman Framework provide structured approaches to managing enterprise architecture, they differ in focus and structure, as summarized in the table below.
+While TOGAF, DAMA-DMBOK 2, and the Zachman Framework each provide structured approaches to managing enterprise architecture, they differ meaningfully in focus and structure, as summarized below.

 TOGAF |